MinaProtocol/mina/rfcs/0030-fork-signalling.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

-Do we want the flexibility of setting the current fork ID, given its possible drawbacks?
+Do we want the flexibility of setting the current fork ID to a value other than the compile-time default, given the possibility of network fragmentation?

-If a node receives a block with a current fork ID that doesn't match its own, either by RPC or gossip, what should the punishment be for the sender?
+Is the trust decrease of 0.25 the right level of punishment for a peer that sends a mismatched current fork ID?

-Do we wish to accomodate both soft forks and hard forks?
+Do we wish this design to accomodate both soft forks and hard forks?
 The next fork ID could be tagged with `Hard` or `Soft`.
 For `Hard`, restarting a node would require upgrading software.
-In the `Soft` case, the current fork ID would change, while the software would be unchanged.
+In the `Soft` case, the current fork ID would change, while the existing software would continue to work.